Ivy Reiss in conversation with Hugh Reilly at ThatChannel studios

 Ivy Reiss talks with ThatChannel’s Hugh Reilly on the origins on The Artis and the current state of publishing.

-Special Guest Michelle Hillyard, spoken-word star, mental health advocate, and poetry editor of the new literature magazine: Alt-Minds.
+Canadian SLAM team champion Michelle Hillyard, autism and mental health advocate, and poetry editor of the new literature magazine: Alt-Minds.

-Michelle talks about the urgent need for change, how we approach acceptance of autism, AutismSpeaks, vaccines, and more.
+Michelle talks about the urgent need for change in our approach to mental health, AutismSpeaks, vaccines, and more.

 Black history IS the forerunner of spoken word today.